mz3/messenger-api/README.md

 - Get up to 100 messages for a given recipient
 - Get up to 100 messages for a given sender

+## Limitations

+- Clients must use server timezone
+- No authentication, authorization, or registration
+- Messages can be spoofed
+- Messages are not private

 ## Dependencies

 - Docker